MidnightsFX/Valheim_Fortress/ValheimFortress/README.md

 ## FAQ

+Q. I am running an older version and do not see any of the wildshrines, what gives?
+	A. You need to run `genloc` (as an admin on the server), this will freeze your client for a little, and add any missing locations to your world (IN UNEXPLORED AREAS).

 Q. I can't craft all of the pieces from this mod!
 They arn't visible in the hammer
 	A .
 You should install and use [SearsCatalog](https://valheim.thunderstore.io/package/ComfyMods/SearsCatalog/), this will allow the hammer panels to be resized/scrolled to fit any and all prefabs added.
 		If you downloaded from Thunderstore sears catalog will be included automatically as a dependency.
 However VF does not have a hard dependency on SearsCatalog and can be used without it if desired.